ccfs-cup/Adaptive-Weight-Physics-Informed-Neural-Network/Readme.md

 ## Requirements

-GWPGNN works in Python3.9.13 In order to use the GWPGNN successfully, the following site-packages are required:
+GWPINN works in Python3.9.13 In order to use the GWPINN successfully, the following site-packages are required:
 tensorflow 2.10.0
 numpy 1.23.5
 pandas 1.5.3